Robert Dean Barbers

 Robert Dean Smith Barbers is a Filipino government official who served as Acting Secretary of the Department of Tourism of the Philippines.
 He was also the general manager of the Philippine Tourism Authority (PTA) and a City Councilor of Makati.
+He is the youngest son of former Senator Robert Barbers and a brother of former Surigao del Norte Representative Ace Barbers.

-Barbers was appointed on November 12, 2002 as general manager of the Philippine Tourism Authority (PTA) by President Gloria Macapagal Arroyo.
+Barbers was appointed on November 12, 2002, as general manager of the Philippine Tourism Authority (PTA) by President Gloria Macapagal Arroyo.
 His appointment was legally challenged by his predecessor Nixon Kua who insisted his term should end in 2006, a case Kua lost.
-Barber's administration also sought for the construction of the PTA Sports Complex within Intramuros which was halted by a court order in 2007.
+Barber's administration also sought the construction of the PTA Sports Complex within Intramuros which was halted by a court order in 2007.

-Barber's term would expire in 2008 and he was succeeded by Ace Durano.
+Barbers' term expired in 2008.
+He was succeeded by Mark Lapid.
+He ran for representative of 1st district of Makati in 2010, but lost to Monique Lagdameo.

-He is the youngest son of former Senator Robert Barbers.
+In 2025, Barbers and two other PTA officials were convicted and sentenced to up to eight years imprisonment for graft over the construction of the PTA Sports Complex.